lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

               Lightly S3 connection config

-      If you don`t know how to fill out the form, follow the full tutorial to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.
+         If you don't know how to fill out the form, follow the full tutorial to create a Lightly dataset connected to your bucket:
+         :ref:`AWS Secure Storage Solution (S3) <dataset-creation-aws-bucket>`,
+         :ref:`Google Cloud Storage (GCS) <dataset-creation-gcloud-bucket>`,
+         :ref:`Azure Blob Storage (Azure) <dataset-creation-azure-storage>`.

     .. tab:: Python Code